Negotiation with Prosecutor After Arrest

 If there is a case filed against you, you make the right decisions at the right time.
 Hence, you get the best possible resolution because when it comes to a criminal filing in San Fernando court, once the case is resolved, there's usually no going back, so you have to do it right the first time.

-What's going to happen is, you're going to end up going to court.
-Sometimes you'll go into court because you were arrested, and they'll bring you in custody, and your attorney can argue for an OR release where no money will have to be paid to bail a person out.
+You're going to end up going to court.
+Sometimes, you'll go to court because you were arrested, and they'll bring you into custody.
+Your attorney can argue for an OR release, where no money will have to be paid to bail a person out.

 There is a pretty good chance in most criminal cases to get an OR release in the San Fernando jurisdiction because of the Coronavirus.
 The jails are overwhelmed with too many people, and prosecutors and judges realize that it's only the most severe cases and most serious offenses that they should be keeping people in custody for right since you're 15 times more likely to get the Coronavirus while you're in control.